 The pods not yet connected, the giant ferris wheel is almost fully erect, the pounding is heard across the Thames at my viewpoint at Saint Margaret's Church on Parliament Square, next to the Houses of Parliament.

-A photographic of posture in an industry that suffers a huge amount of work-related injuries.
+A photographic documentary of posture in an industry that suffers from such work-related injuries.